-FASB Statement No. 159, The Fair Value Option for Financial Assets and Financial Liabilities (FAS 159), issued in February 2007, is effective as of the beginning of a bank's first fiscal year that begins after November 15, 2007, and generally should not be applied retrospectively to prior fiscal years.
-FAS 159 allows banks to report certain financial assets and liabilities at fair value with the changes in fair value included in earnings.
+FASB Statement No. 159, The Fair Value Option for Financial Assets and Financial Liabilities (FAS 159), issued in February 2007, allows banks to report certain financial assets and liabilities at fair value with the changes in fair value included in earnings.
 In general, a bank may elect the fair value option for an eligible financial asset or liability when it first recognizes the instrument on its balance sheet or enters into an eligible firm commitment.
-A bank may also elect the fair value option for an eligible item is irrevocable.
+A bank's decision to elect the fair value option for an eligible item is irrevocable.
 Because FAS 159 creates a fair value option, a bank is not required to adopt FAS 159 for Call Report purposes.
 A bank that elects the fair value option is expected to apply sound risk management and control practices to the assets and liabilities that will be accounted for at fair value under the option.
 The bank is also expected to meet the principles and objectives of FAS 159 when applying the fair value option.

-The agencies are considering the regulatory capital implications of the use of a fair value option, including the fair value option in FASB Statement No. 155 on certain hybrid financial instruments (FAS 155) and FASB Statement No. 156 on servicing assets and liabilities (FAS 156).
+The agencies continue to consider the regulatory capital implications of the use of a fair value option, including the fair value option in FASB Statement No. 155 on certain hybrid financial instruments (FAS 155) and FASB

+Statement No. 156 on servicing assets and liabilities (FAS 156).
 Except as discussed below, changes in the fair value of assets and liabilities to which a fair value option is applied that are recognized in earnings should be reflected in Tier 1 capital, pending further guidance from the agencies.
 For a liability to which a fair value option is applied, banks should consider the effect of a change in their own creditworthiness on the fair value of the liability.
 The agencies have determined that banks should exclude from Tier 1 capital the cumulative change in the fair value of liabilities accounted for under a fair value option that is included in retained earnings (Schedule RC, item 26.a) and is attributable to changes in the bank's own creditworthiness.
 For regulatory capital purposes, this excluded portion of the change in fair value is, in essence, an adjustment to the bank's reported retained earnings and should be reported in Schedule RC-R, item 7.b, so that it is taken into account in determining the Tier 1 capital subtotal (reported in Schedule RC-R, item 8) that is used to determine the regulatory capital limits on such items as servicing assets, deferred tax assets, and credit-enhancing interest-only strips.